Brooklyn Bicycle Co.

-Brooklyn Bicycle Company, is a bicycle company based in Williamsburg, Brooklyn, New York, that was founded by Ryan Zagata in 2011, as Brooklyn Cruiser.
+Brooklyn Bicycle Co. (legally Brooklyn Cruiser LLC) is an American bicycle company headquartered in Williamsburg, Brooklyn, New York City.
+The company was founded by Ryan Zagata in 2011.

 Background and founding

 Zagata, who had previously worked in the software industry, was inspired to design the bicycles after his move to Brooklyn and subsequent infatuation with the borough left him wanting to explore more of the neighborhood.
 The final push to start the company occurred during a trip to Vietnam where he saw utility bicycles being used to transport vast amounts of goods.
 His first design, the Brooklyn Cruiser, was offered for sale in August 2011, and was deliberately designed to function as a city bicycle for urban everyday use, unlike the off-road mountain bike or the road bicycle.
 In 2012, CNN named the Brooklyn Cruiser one of "the coolest commutes on two wheels".
 The company proved very successful, with one million dollar plus revenue projected for 2013.
 In 2013, two new models were launched titled Franklin and Bedford.
-Brooklyn Bicycle Co. moved into more versatile models in 2016 with the release of their Lorimer women’s hybrid bike and Roebling men’s hybrid bike.
-As of 2017, there were eight different collections to choose from.
+Brooklyn Bicycle Co. moved into more versatile models in 2016 with the release of its Lorimer women's hybrid bike and Roebling men's hybrid bike.
+As of 2025, the company sold bikes in eight different collections.

 Design and reception

 The bicycles have been showcased as fashionable options in publications such as Vogue where in 2012, a "Willow blue" bike was presented as an ideal match for a Thakoon Panichgul dress.
-In 2013 a limited edition red Brooklyn Cruiser was selected by the Museum of Modern Art for sale through their shop.
+In 2013 a limited edition red Brooklyn Cruiser was selected by the Museum of Modern Art for sale through its shop.
 The 2013 model, designed in collaboration with Grant Petersen (of Rivendell Bicycle Works) was influenced by Raleigh's 1950s bicycles.
 In 2016, Bicycle Magazine named the Wythe one of the year's Best City Bikes, and in that same year The Coolist listed the Wythe as one of the Best Commuter Bikes.

-Despite the name of the company, Brooklyn Bicycle Co bikes are manufactured in China and Taiwan.
+The company's name is only a reference to its Brooklyn, NY headquarters and design studio; its bikes are manufactured in Taiwan.

+Partnerships

+In 2019, New Belgium Brewing commissioned Brooklyn Bicycle Co. to design and produce custom cruiser bicycles for its annual employee cycling program.
+The brewery had previously commissioned similar bicycles from other manufacturer, including Schwinn, Felt, Electra, and Detroit Bikes.

+In 2022, Brooklyn Bicycle Co. entered into a distribution agreement in Australian with The Bike Collective, which supplies the brand to independent dealers.Later that year, the company established European distribution through Ikandomore ApS of Denmark; the arrangement was presented at Eurobike 2022, with initial shipments planned for 2023.